-DCA requires that all projects which receive funding under the 2022 Qualified Allocation Plan (QAP) be designed and constructed in a manner so that the "units, common areas, facilities and services" are readily accessible to and usable by disabled persons.
-All projects that receive allocations of funding under the Plan must comply with DCA QAP accessibility requirements and all applicable Federal and State accessibility laws including but not limited to the laws set forth in the 2022 Accessibility Manual.
+DCA requires that all projects which receive funding under the 2024 Qualified Allocation Plan (QAP) be designed and constructed in a manner so that the units, common areas, facilities and services are readily accessible to and usable by disabled persons.
+All projects that receive allocations of funding under the Plan must comply with DCA QAP Threshold and Scoring requirements, accessibility requirements and all applicable Federal and State accessibility laws including but not limited to the laws set forth in the 2024 Accessibility Manual.